 Randomised Controlled Trial (Murray, McCabe & Ballard, 2015)

-Twenty-six children, aged 4 to 12 years, diagnosed with mild to severe Childhood Apraxia of Speech (CAS) were randomly assigned to receive treatment either with the NDP3 or with Rapid Syllable Transition (ReST) treatment.
-Treatment was delivered intensively in one hour sessions, four days a week over a three week period by student speech and language pathologists attending the University of Sydney, who were trained and supervised closely by the authors.
-The results showed large treatment effects and significant generalisation to untreated stimuli for both interventions.
-Therefore, both NDP3 and ReST treatment were found to have support for clinical use.
+Twenty-six children, aged 4 to 12 years, diagnosed with mild to severe idiopathic Childhood Apraxia of Speech (CAS) were randomly assigned to receive either NDP3 or Rapid Syllable Transition (ReST) treatment.
+Twelve treatment sessions were delivered intensively (one hour a day, four days a week for three weeks) by trained student speech pathologists in a university clinic.
+NDP3 treatment followed the Therapy manual advice (Williams & Stephens 2004) and each child worked on three individually selected goals (segmental, structural and prosodic) and received a combination of Knowledge of Performance (KP) and Knowledge of Results (KR) feedback after each production.
+Post-treatment outcomes showed significant and large treatment effects for the 13 children who received NDP3 intervention, as well as moderate generalisation to untreated real words.
+Both NDP3 and ReST treatment were deemed to have support for clinical use.

 For further details, see:

-Murray, E. McCabe, P., & Ballard, K (2015) A randomized controlled trial for children with childhood apraxia of speech comparing Rapid syllable transition treatment and the Nuffield Dyspraxia Programme (3rd edition).
+Murray, E. McCabe, P., & Ballard, K.J.
+(2015).
+A randomized controlled trial for children with childhood apraxia of speech comparing Rapid syllable transition treatment and the Nuffield Dyspraxia Programme (3rd edition).
 Journal of Speech, Language & Hearing Research, vol 58 (3), 669-686.

 For further details, see: